WilliamAnimate/bad-linktree/README.md

 This code under this repository is licensed under the [Unlicense](https://choosealicense.com/licenses/unlicense/).

-This means that you're **allowed** to use this code, for any purpose, without attribution.
+This means that you're **allowed** to use this code, for any purpose, and you don't have to credit me (though I would really appreciate it if you did, but you don't have to).
 Do whatever, have fun.

 ## Attribution